LAAC-LSCP/ChildProject/docs/source/reuse.rst

 get downloaded automatically.
 See the next section for help with downloading those files.

-Downloading large files
+Downloading annexed files
 -----------------------

+by default, many files are just pointers when they don't need to be versioned.
+This is most of the time the case when they are too large for us to keep every change made them.
 Files can be retrieved using ``datalad get [path]``.
 For instance, ``datalad get recordings`` will download all recordings.

 .. note::

-   Technically speaking, the large files in your repository are symbolic links pointing to their actual location, somewhere under `.git`.
+   Technically speaking, the annexed files in your repository are symbolic links pointing to their actual location, somewhere under `.git`.
    You can ignore that and read/copy the content of these files as if they where actual files.

 .. warning::

-   If you want to *edit* the content of a large file, you will need to unlock it beforehand, using ``datalad unlock``, e.g.: ``datalad unlock annotations/vtc/converted``.
+   If you want to *edit* the content of an annexed file, you will need to unlock it beforehand, using ``datalad unlock``, e.g.: ``datalad unlock annotations/vtc/converted``.